gthipman/NinhGunner7July/README.md

 **Process**: The groom's family gives it first, the bride's family gives it later.
 There is no need to declare the value of the gift.

 ### 12. Tea Offering Ceremony
-- The bride and groom pour tea to the elderly, from childhood to old age, from the bride's family to the groom's family.
+- The bride and groom pour tea to the attendees ordered by seniority and from the bride's family to the groom's family.

 ### 13. Distribute the Dowry Back to the Groom
 - The families of both sides share tea.
-- The bride's family divides the dowry in half and gives the fruit to the groom's family.
+- The bride's family divides the dowry in half and gives the dowry to the groom's family.
 - Groom/Bride come out to take pictures and give lucky money to the dowry holding team.

 **Note**: Do not enter the room door.
 Use the side door instead.